User Defined Types in Haskell¶

 In a way, this lets us have lists stores two different types of values.

-is often used as an error type, where the a
+Either a b is often used as an error type, where the a value is the

 Recursive Type Example: Binary Search Trees¶